seamusabshere/upsert/README.md

 ### Native Postgres upsert

 `INSERT ...
-ON CONFLICT DO UPDATE` is used when Postgres 9.5+ is detected and *unique indexes are in place.*
+ON CONFLICT DO UPDATE` is used when Postgres 9.5+ is detected and *unique constraint are in place.*

+**Note: ** You must have a **unique constraint** on the column(s) you're using as a selector.
+A unique index won't work.
+See https://github.com/seamusabshere/upsert/issues/98#issuecomment-295341405 for more information and some ways to check.

-If you don't have unique indexes, it will fall back to the classic Upsert gem user-defined function, which does not require indexes.
+If you don't have unique constraints, it will fall back to the classic Upsert gem user-defined function, which does not require a constraint.

 ### ActiveRecord helper method